OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/updating-windows.md

 5. Scheduled Timezone:
    - Select timezone: Select the timezone to use when evaluating when to run.

-Using this method, you can set it and forget it!
+Using this method, you can set it and forget it.

 ## Samples